ismaelcaraballo-afk/lcars-console/VOICE-COMMANDS.md

 - **Navigation commands** → Opens the requested panel
 - **Questions or requests** → Opens AI Chat and automatically processes your question
 - **Weather queries** → Opens Weather Panel with current data
+- **Voice feedback** → The computer speaks back to confirm your command!
 - A confirmation beep plays for all commands
 - Toast notifications show what action was taken